 A fall can be exceptionally dangerous, as there is a high possibility of serious injuries.
 Examples include traumatic brain injuries (TBI), spinal cord injuries, fractures and broken bones in the wrist, knee, elbow, arm or leg.

 A person who is falling may naturally attempt to break the fall with the hands and arms, making broken arms and wrists common in these situations.
 Slipping backwards may lead to an impact on the head, which is very dangerous.
 A significant blow to the head can damage the brain, leading to swelling, bleeding, restricted oxygen to the brain and even death.
 Closed-head injuries may not be immediately evident, but if not treated at once, they can lead to death within hours.

-If you or someone you love has been injured in a fall on a wet or slippery floor, what you do now may make a significant difference in the final outcome of a claim or lawsuit.
+If you or someone you love has been injured in a fall on a slippery or wet floor, what you do now may make a significant difference in the final outcome of a claim or lawsuit.
 There are certain actions you should take that may help to support your case.
 Follow these steps if possible:

-If you or someone you care about has been injured in fall on a wet, slick or slippery floor, please contact the Law Offices of Cohen & Jaffe LLP for a free consultation.
+If you or someone you care about has been injured in fall on a wet floor, please contact the Law Office of Cohen & Jaffe, LLP for a free consultation.
 Our personal injury attorneys have been representing injured people in in New York since 2003 and have recovered millions of dollars in damages for our clients.

 Our attorneys work with investigators, medical professionals and financial specialists to ensure we fully document your case before we present compensation demands to insurers or jurors.
 When we go to court for you, we go prepared to win.